 - Quantitative Pollutants: These occur in nature and become pollutant when their concentration reaches beyond a threshold level.
 E.g. carbon dioxide, nitrogen oxide.

-- Qualitative Pollutants: These do not occur in nature and are man-made.
+- Qualitative Pollutants: These do not occur in nature and are human-made.
 E.g. fungicides, herbicides, DDT etc.

-- These fine particulates can be inhaled deep into the lungs and can cause breathing and respiratory symptoms, irritation, inflammations and pneumoconiosis – a disease of the lungs due to inhalation of dust, characterized by inflammation, coughing, and fibrosis – excess deposition of fibrous tissue).
+- These fine particulates can be inhaled deep into the lungs and can cause breathing and respiratory symptoms, irritation, inflammations and pneumoconiosis (disease of the lungs caused due to inhalation of dust.
+It is characterised by inflammation, coughing, and fibrosis – excess deposition of fibrous tissue).

 - Fly ash pollutes air and water and may cause heavy metal pollution in water bodies.

-- Fly ash affects vegetation as a result of its direct deposition on leaf surfaces or indirectly through its deposition on soil.
+- Fly ash affects crops and vegetation as a result of its direct deposition on leaf surfaces.

 - Fly ash particles are oxide rich and consist of silica, alumina, oxides of iron, calcium, and magnesium and toxic heavy metals like lead, arsenic, cobalt, and copper.

 - Major oxides are present are aluminium silicate (in large amounts), silicon dioxide (SiO2) and calcium oxide (CaO).

 - Cement can be replaced by fly ash up to 35%, thus reducing the cost of construction, making roads, etc.